|

 Fundamental Definitions

 A square number is the result of a number multiplied by itself, often noted in exponential notation with an exponent of 2.
 For example, the square of 4 is 16 (4 × 4).
-On the other hand, a cube number is produced by multiplying a number by itself two times in succession, which is denoted with an exponent of 3.
+On the other hand, a cube number is produced by multiplying a number by itself twice in succession, which is noted with an exponent of 3.
 For example, the cube of 3 is 27 (3 × 3 × 3).

 Properties of Squares and Cubes